r3dact3d/OCP4-Deploy/README.md

   - Validate artifact for the cluster is still available
   - Ensure GitHub Secrets for AWS creds are created and valid
   - Create PR to merge destroy.md to main after adding name and date to list

+## Important
+- During the *deploy* workflow the artifacts around the AWS resources that are deployed are needed for the *destroy* workflow.
+- The artifacts are uploaded for only 90 days and will need to be *manually* downloaded if it's not planned to *destroy* the cluster within that retention period.

 ## TODO
 - Add OCP openshift-installer version as variable